rt2yrru/pyaes_a/README.md

 The salt data has secret key and cipher required to encrypt or decrypt the file/folders

-# Default password
+# Password

-b's3kr3tp4ssw0rd'
+Now auto generate a password of your desire strength

-This is the default password which will be used to generate the secret key and cipher
+you can save for your own purpose but once salt is generated password is not required anymore

 # Salt file